 This is a common debate that companies have with employees using their own gear; they don’t like having it encrypted.
 It slows the machines down, and the encryption process comes with risks to the data stored on it.
 Usually, the debate ends with both sides agreeing a strong password will be implemented, and that’s as far as it goes.

 It’s absolutely essential that valuable company data is encrypted.
 Hacking has never been more sophisticated than it is right now, and it’s not going to become any less advanced in the future.
 Encryption exists for a reason, and in some cases, it’s required by data protection regulations.
+Data can be sensitive, and the mishandling of it can lead to serious repercussions in terms of the business reputation, which is why many companies tend to make the use of data governance tools to help keep all their sensitive data encrypted in one dashboard and allow safe data sharing across the organization.
+Those wanting to learn more about how sensitive data can be encrypted can head to https://privacera.com/products/enterprise-grade-encryption/ for more information.
 Going back to our online casino metaphor from earlier on, you can’t afford to gamble with data security.
 If your staff want to use their own devices for work purposes, they have to encrypt those devices.
 No ifs, and no buts.
 If they don’t like it, they can use the equipment you supply them with instead.

 Naturally, there will be more things than this to think about, and some of those things will be specific to the industry you work in.
 We think BYOD is the way of the future – even if some elements of it are undesirable right now – and so having a robust policy in place will save time on arguments and headaches later.
 Make peace with the idea, and start drawing a framework up today!